watous/gomoku/README.md

 If you can't run `tk_app.py` for any reason, use `console_player.py`.

-See instructions on how to create a custom computer player in `player.md`.
+See instructions on how to create custom computer players in `player.md`.
 It is also possible to define your own design of board and stones on tkinter canvas, define your own opening rule, play in more (or less) than 2 players and play in more (or less) than 2 dimensions (not in the GUI, though).
 Search in the files for that.